EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 Failure to use such a return value will trigger the [`unused_must_use`lint](warn-by-default.html#unused-must-use) which is warn-by-default.
 The `unused_results` lint is essentially the same, but triggers for *all* return values.

-This lint is "allow" by default because it can be noisy, and may not be an actual problem.
+This lint is “allow” by default because it can be noisy, and may not be an actual problem.
 For example, calling the `remove` method of a `Vec`or `HashMap` returns the previous value, which you may not care about.
 Using this lint would require explicitly ignoring or discarding such values.